ATribbey/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.
+It is a description of a fictional coffee shop, including a scheduling tool, a menu, and some links to coffee recipes.

 ## Project features